mlin-os/kernel_dev/klog.md

 3. Install and Config vim

-Useful plugins list:
+[vimawesome](https://vimawesome.com/)  is a vim plugin web where you can search and install vim plugin. you can find the most popular and powerful ones recommended by other users.

+Here are some useful plugins that I have tried:
 Name | Description | Source
 -----|-------------|------------------
 vim-plug | one of vim plugin managers | https://github.com/junegunn/vim-plug.git
 molokai | color scheme | https://github.com/tomasr/molokai.git
 nerdtree | directory explorer tool | https://github.com/junegunn/vim-plug.git
 tarbar | search and jump tag tool | https://github.com/majutsushi/tagbar.git

-[vimawesome](https://vimawesome.com/)  is a vim plugin web where you can search and install vim plugin. you can find the most popular and powerful ones recommended by other users.

 4. Install typora